top of page

 If you are interested in joining the Millennium Hall team, please get in touch: Contact Details on PDF copy on Home Page

-HIRING THE HALL There is space in the diary for new events so please go on line to book a date: visit uptonbishop.gov.uk and click on ‘Millennium Hall’ for booking info, or contact Contact Details on PDF copy on Home Page
+HIRING THE HALL There is space in the diary for new events, so please go online to book a date: visit uptonbishop.gov.uk and click on ‘Millennium Hall’ for booking info, or contact Contact Details on PDF copy on Home Page

-We meet on the second Tuesday of each month, 7pm – 9pm at The Hub, St Mary’s Garden Village, Ross-on-Wye, HR9 7WP.
+We meet on the second Tuesday of each month, 7pm - 9pm at The Hub, St Mary’s Garden Village, Ross-on-Wye, HR9 7WP.
 New members are always welcome, entry donation of £5, cake and raffle.
 We look forward to seeing you.
-For details and to find out more about the numerous activities organised by the National and Herefordshire Federations of WIs contact Contact Details on PDF copy on Home Page
+For details and to find out more about the numerous activities organised by the National and Herefordshire Federations of WIs, contact

-200 CLUB DRAW FOR February
+200 CLUB DRAW FOR MAY

 BEST WISHES to everyone who is not too well, or who is undergoing or waiting for treatment.

-Any parishioner can contact the UBPC at Details on PDF copy on Home Page Parish Council meeting minutes are available on the Parish Council website.
+Any parishioner can contact the UBPC at Contact Details on PDF copy on Home Page

 bottom of page